web3/web3.js/CONTRIBUTIONS.md

 ## Pull Requests for substantive changes (e.g. everything except comments and docs)

 1. Any PR that introduces a logic change should include tests.
-(In many cases, the tests will need to be longer than the proposed code changes).
+(In many cases, the tests will take more time to write than the actual code).

 2. All PRs should sit for 48 hours with the `pleasereview` tag in order to garner feedback.